nilesjohnson/sage_animate/README.txt

   -  Functions to produce Frames (and Scenes)

-  The Timeline class is for setting:
+  The Timeline class is for:

-  -  Graphical attributes of the whole animation (resolution, frame rate, file naming conventions, etc.)
+  -  Setting graphical attributes of the whole animation (resolution, frame rate, file naming conventions, etc.)
-  -  Segment options (if necessary)
+  -  Setting segment options (if necessary)
+  -  Rendering many Frames